Skip to main content

 Per-User Authentication

 Certain data sources support the ability to force each user on an account to log in to a connection with their own login credentials.
 Use per-user authentication to comply with regulatory requirements or for data that varies by user.
 Per-user authentication ensures that users can only access the data from accounts that they need to access.
 Furthermore, when a connection is configured in this way, it only counts as a single connection slot toward your account maximum.
-If a data source supports per-user authentication, a Authentication Model section appears under the Authentication section of the connection settings.
+If a data source supports per-user authentication, an Authentication Model section appears under the Authentication section of the connection settings.
 Select either Shared Authentication or Per-User Authentication.

 Authentication Model

-If this feature is not available for a specific data source and you would like it, please contact our support team to request the feature.
+If this feature is not available for a specific data source and you would like it, contact our support team to request the feature.

 The following restrictions apply to this feature: